Undergraduate Student Research

-Involving undergraduate students in research is a key component of the engineering educational experience at St Thomas.
+Involving undergraduate students in research and project work with industry are key components of the engineering educational experience at St Thomas.

-We truly act on our desire to involve students in the research efforts of our faculty... in fact, 46% of our seniors report having worked on a research project with a professor outside of class while attending the University of St. Thomas.
+We truly act on our desire to involve students in the research efforts of our faculty, 46% of our seniors report having worked on a research project with a professor outside of class while attending the University of St. Thomas.

 Research adds to a students education by fostering unique faculty/student collaboration and an opportunity to truly delve into the unknown.
 Most of our projects are directly funded by industry, so the student also experiences first hand the R&D needs of technical companies.
 Students also benefit by gaining working knowledge of engineering specialties and receive pay for their efforts.
 Many students present their work at conferences and/or submit papers for publication.

 Here is a summary of some recent projects:

 Development and redesign of a human-powered blacksmith furnace air supply for developing countries through the use of appropriate technology

 Sponsored by: University of St. Thomas Collaborative Inquiry Grant.